There are over 65,000 grocery stores in America, employing over three million people and selling $700 billion dollars of groceries annually.

 Many times you’ll hear things like my corner grocery store, you know the one owned by Jimmy, made ten million dollars last year!
 At this time I’m sure you’re thinking, Jimmy, is rich, why the heck does he ought to run a grocery store?

 Grocery stores are a low margin and high volume business.
 The average grocery store’s net income is often 1-5%.
 Yeah, only 1-5%!
 Closer to five if they’re all organic.
 So if Jimmy’s store is doing $10 million in sales, Jimmy’s pretax profit could also be between $100-200k!

 Don’t forget a grocery store comes with plenty of problems including – theft (by employees and customers); wastage and loss.

-One trick to build a loyal customer base is to keep some cherished but ‘hard to get items’ which customers get used to and can keep them returning for more.
+One trick to building a loyal customer base is to keep some cherished but ‘hard to get items that customers get used to and can keep them returning for more.